-For each analog input scan clock, all selected analog inputs are scanned once at the maximum conversion rate, with one conversion performed per channel.
-The number of channels included in each scan is controlled from two to 64 channels by the Scan Size control bit field (D00-D01) in the Scan and Sync control register, or any single channel can be selected.
-Each scan commences with Channel 00 and proceeds upward through successive input channels until the selected number of channels has been digitized.
+For each analog input scan clock, all selected analog inputs are scanned once, with one conversion performed per channel.
+The number of channels included in each scan is controlled from two to 64 channels by the Scan Size control bit field in the Scan and Sync control register, or any single channel can be selected.
+Each multichannel scan commences with Channel 00 and proceeds upward through successive input channels until the selected number of channels has been digitized.